najamlodhi1/aktientool/README.md

 # Aktientool

-is a finance startup to analize stock datas
+is a financial startup for analyzing stock data

 - [Visit: Aktientool.net](https://aktientool.net)